brucou/2048s/README.md

   - We generate N random game plays.
 For each, we choose a M random number of moves, then a random move for each turn, then apply that.
   - After each random move, we check that the game requirement holds

-But we have no way to know that the game is over!
+But we have no way to know that the game is recognized as over purely from reading the UI!
 So we add a requirement which is to add a board overlay that says game over.
 We can check the existence of the overlay in our tests.
 So even if the game is over, we can still send swipe events and check each time that the overlay remains put.

 We should try to find some property or oracle testing so we can test all conditions of the requirements on games of arbitrary length.
 Generate random game: